 You can also provide some shade to your patio or deck and also provide some privacy for your backyard by including a high wall or privacy fence.
 Not only does this help block the sun in some cases and provide some privacy, but it also is available in plenty of different options.
 A “wall” can be created out of stone, brick, a vinyl fence, or even with vegetation.

 Vegetation cover is a great option for gardeners who prefer the natural look and feel of a beautifully landscaped garden wall.
 Trees are obvious shade providers, but there are plenty of other options too like tall shrubs or bushes.
 You can even include vines, ivy, or another climbing plant to provide some green cover for an existing wall to create a vertical garden!

 When utilizing any kind of vegetation to create shade, it is important to plan ahead and understand the maintenance commitment that is required in order to sustain something such as a high garden wall and the shrub plantings within it.
 Plus, you want to consider the time it takes for a tree or plant to grow large enough to provide an adequate or effective amount of shade if you’re starting with seedlings.
 Some vegetation will grow faster and larger than others and you want to make sure that whatever you choose will be a good fit for your home years down the road.

 4. Think About a Patio Enclosure

-A 4-track room has immense amounts of versatility and can be changed from a fully enclosed room to a screened in porch by simply adjusting the removable window panels.
+One of the biggest benefits of a vertical 4-track patio enclosure is that it has immense amounts of versatility and can be changed from a fully enclosed room to a screened-in porch by simply adjusting the removable window panels.
 And, if you want to be able to enjoy your patio area year-round, regardless of the season, you can go for a four-season patio enclosure.

 5. Use Fans for Better Airflow